peytoncordero/DRI25/html-css.md

 ## Activity

 Using your text editor, add the following elements to your `index.html`.
 Add text of your choosing between the opening and closing tags of each element.
-Feel free to copy from the example above or create your own:
+Feel free to copy from the example in the last page or create your own:

 - **Title**